SampsonML/SampsonML.github.io/README.md

 ## About Me
-My name is Matt Sampson, and I am a final year undergraduate student studying a double degree in Physics and Computational Mathematics.
+My name is Matt Sampson, and I am and honurs student, and Bok scholar at ANU studying cosmic ray astrophysics.
 I'm very passionate about astrophysics and computational simulations.

 ## Curriculum Vitae
 [Matt Sampson](Matt_Sampson_CV_Long.pdf)